-Crown vinyl matt is a lot cheaper than Dulux.
+Crown Trade vinyl matt is a lot cheaper than Dulux.
 The opacity is great, and the finish is a rich flat matt.
-There are a couple of issues, it doesn’t seem like there is much in the way of polymer binder in the paint, meaning it can scuff and mark easily.
+However, there are a couple of issues with it.
+It doesn’t seem like there is much in the way of polymer binder in the paint, meaning it can scuff and mark easily.
 Plus, it drags when you’re applying a second coat which can lead to roller marks.

-Dulux Vinyl matt is the opposite!
+Dulux Trade Vinyl matt is the opposite!
 It is expensive for a standard trade emulsion.
 The finish has a little bit of a sheen to it, meaning you can’t achieve a true matt finish.
 It is more durable than Crown and won’t scuff as easily.
 Flashing and picture framing can be an issue with Dulux vinyl matt.

 I think I’m going to give this one to Crown as it has a better finish, although both products have their drawbacks.